Heat-transfer fluid

-In fluid thermodynamics, a heat transfer fluid is a gas or liquid that takes part in heat transfer by serving as an intermediary in cooling on one side of a process, transporting and storing thermal energy, and heating on another side of a process.
+In fluid thermodynamics, a heat transfer fluid (HTF) is a gas or liquid that takes part in heat transfer by serving as an intermediary in cooling on one side of a process, transporting and storing thermal energy, and heating on another side of a process.
 Heat transfer fluids are used in countless applications and industrial processes requiring heating or cooling, typically in a closed circuit and in continuous cycles.
 Cooling water, for instance, cools an engine, while heating water in a hydronic heating system heats the radiator in a room.

 Water is the most common heat transfer fluid because of its economy, high heat capacity and favorable transport properties.
 However, the useful temperature range is restricted by freezing below 0 °C and boiling at elevated temperatures depending on the system pressure.
 Antifreeze additives can alleviate the freezing problem to some extent.
 However, many other heat transfer fluids have been developed and used in a huge variety of applications.
 For higher temperatures, oil or synthetic hydrocarbon- or silicone-based fluids offer lower vapor pressure.
 Molten salts and molten metals can be used for transferring and storing heat at temperatures above 300 to 400 °C where organic fluids start to decompose.
 Gases such as water vapor, nitrogen, argon, helium and hydrogen have been used as heat transfer fluids where liquids are not suitable.
 For gases the pressure typically needs to be elevated to facilitate higher flow rates with low pumping power.

 In order to prevent overheating, fluid flows inside a system or a device so as to transfer the heat outside that particular device or system.